-JOHN YDSTIE, host: This is WEEKEND EDITION from NPR News.
+This is WEEKEND EDITION from NPR News.
 I'm John Ydstie.
-The rapture, or Judgment Day, when the faithful are rescued from the apocalypse in the end times is the starting point of author Tom Perotta's new novel titled "The Leftovers."
-It's about the lives of the people left behind; how they cope with loss, where they look for comfort and how they move their lives forward.
+The rapture - or Judgment Day - when the faithful are rescued from the Apocalypse in the end times, is the starting point of author Tom Perotta's new novel, titled "The Leftovers."
+It's about the lives of the people left behind - how they cope with loss, where they look for comfort, and how they move their lives forward.
 Perotta's six previous works of fiction include "Election" and "Little Children," which were both made into movies.
 Tom Perotta joins us from WBUR in Boston.
 Welcome.

 TOM PEROTTA: Well, thank you.

 PEROTTA: You know, I had been thinking a lot about evangelical Christianity in relation to my last book, "The Abstinence Teacher."
-It was the kind of exploration of the American culture war that was going on during the administration of George W. Bush.
-And I started thinking a lot about the rapture, and especially the idea the tribulation, the seven-year period after the rapture when the people who are left behind have to sort of, they get a second chance to get it right and fight on the side of good.
-And it struck me that the way that our culture works now that seven years is an incredibly long time.
-And in my mind I thought, you know, some people three years in won't even remember the rapture; they'll just be on to the next thing.
+It was a kind of exploration of the American culture war that was going on during the administration of George W. Bush.
+And I started thinking a lot about the rapture, and especially the idea - the tribulation, the seven-year period after the rapture, when the people who are left behind have to sort of - they get a second chance to get it right and fight on the side of good.
+And it struck me that the way that our culture works now, seven years is an incredibly long time.
+And in my mind, I thought, you know, some people three years in won't even remember the rapture; they'll just be on to the next thing.
 This, you know, apocalyptic event will be absorbed into the narrative of history the way that all kinds of other, you know, hugely traumatic historical events got absorbed in the flow of history.

 YDSTIE: As part of your research, did you read the "Left Behind" series, the very popular evangelical books that were written on this subject?